spacehuhn/SimpleButton/README.md

 - On/Off Switches
 - Rotary Encoders
 - The [Lameboy](https://hackaday.io/project/26823-lameboy-another-esp12-handheld) :D
-- Any Analog input (i.e. Joystick, ButtonMatrix...)
+- Any Analog input (i.e. ButtonMatrix)
+- AnalogStick
+- PlayStation2 Gamepad

 You can not only read out the current state of the button, but also if it's:
 - pushed